tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 If you're like me, I was (for some reason) afraid of learning to code in JavaScript at first.
 It felt so abstract and nothing like the previous experience I had programming with [R/Rstudio](https://www.r-project.org/).
 Here is a little more backstory, so I was browsing the web and came across a video titled, [This is truly the only way to learn JavaScript](https://www.youtube.com/watch?time_continue=4&v=HnXmI2UVZlU&feature=emb_logo) by Chris Hawkes.
 Quite a catchy video title.

-That being said, after watching the video I was captivated at the fact we could virtually create HTML elements in JavaScript.
+That being said, after watching the video I was captivated at the fact one could virtually create HTML elements in JavaScript.
 Then bind them to the DOM while also having the ability to add any valid attributes on these newly created HTML elements.
 This essentially took out all the need to ever go into my `.html` files, hypotethically speaking.
 Other than to include a `script` element for referencing the client side JavaScript containing all of the virtually created DOM elements.

 Hours later after re-writing the HTML for one of my current side project homepages entirely in JavaScript.
 I realized, "you just structured an entire web page and functional DOM that looks exactly the same as one you would write in HTML, but all with JavaScript.
 It was a refreshing feeling.